derweisskrag/curly-fishstick/RiskManagement.md

   1. 2.
 Milestones and issues associated with this repository that hosts the project plan
 2. Risk management lecture
 3. Using Copilot to cite all the sources of information (and using University of Tartu regulations for citing the information)
+4. Citing the statistics to back up my quantifiable evidence

 ##  Project activities